 Depending on the needs of your project, you can play with both types of parallax.

-The CSS parallax option is really interesting if you position several sections in a row with fixed and more or less similar backgrounds...
-Imagine stop-motion images that follow one another and create a cartoon effect 😉 in simple CSS !
+The parallax CSS option is really interesting if you position several sections in a row with fixed and more or less similar backgrounds...
+Imagine stop-motion images that follow each other and create a cartoon effect 😉 in simple CSS!

-3 - Why does the parallax effect not work on mobile phones and tablets?
+3 - Why doesn't the parallax effect work on mobile and tablet?

-That's where it gets complicated.
-You can get great results simply with a parallax effect but the problem is that it doesn't work on mobile....
+Yes...
+This is where it gets complicated!
+You can get great results simply with a parallax effect but the problem is that it doesn't work on mobile...

 I've always been told that, I've always read that...

-It almost seems like a taboo...
-It seems that it's because of the mobile browsers (Safari mobile and company) that wouldn't accept the famous "background-attachment: fixed"...
+It seems almost like a taboo...
+It seems that it's because of mobile browsers (Safari mobile and others) that wouldn't accept the famous "background-attachment: fixed"...

 And also for a question of site performance…

-However, nothing is used as much in scroll mode as a mobile and tablet screen, it is even the basis!
+Yet nothing is used as much in scroll mode as a mobile and tablet screen, it's even the basis!

-Well yes, I have already seen (and you too) some WordPress sites that use parallax effects in mobile version!
+Well yes, I've seen (and you will too) some WordPress sites that use parallax effects in mobile version!
 How do they do it then?

 4 - How to add parallax on mobile with Divi?